Hike at a Glance

-Hike Overview
+Hike overview

 The Gloucester Tops circuit in Barrington Tops National Park offers a fantastic opportunity to experience the park's diverse landscapes in a single, rewarding 8-kilometer loop hike.
 This moderate, grade 4 circuit is ideal for those seeking a shorter day walk and encompasses three popular and scenic trails.

 Starting from the Gloucester Falls picnic area, you'll embark on the Gloucester Falls walking track.
 As you traverse open snow gum woodland, the path leads to Andrew Laurie lookout, perched on the edge of the escarpment.
 Here, breathtaking views unfold before you.
-Continuing along the Gloucester Falls walking track, you'll reach another lookout offering panoramic vistas of the picturesque Gloucester Falls cascading down the plateau.
+Continuing along the Gloucester Falls walking track, you'll reach another lookout offering panoramic views of the picturesque Gloucester Falls cascading down the plateau.

 Following the River walking track, you'll delve into sub-alpine woodland, keeping an eye out for swamp wallabies and grey kangaroos that frequent this area.
 During summer months, the trail transforms into a vibrant display of wildflowers, with bluebells, rice flowers, and billy buttons adding a touch of colour.